EhsanZ/EhsanZ/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on https://github.com/yart-app project
+- 🔭 I’m currently working as the head of engineering at https://github.com/zidsa, and on https://github.com/yart-app project.
 - 🌱 I’m currently learning “Enterprise Architecture”
 - 👯 I’m looking to collaborate on https://github.com/obahareth/notion-rtl, https://github.com/elixir-lang/elixir, https://github.com/ruby/ruby
 - 🤔 I’m looking for help with ...